-To split off from the surface, as stone that is bearing undue pressure near its face or is acted on by weathering.
+To split off from the surface, as stone that is bearing undue pressure near its face or is weathered.

 Spandrel

 The triangular space between the shoulder of an arch and the triangular framework that surrounds it; the space between two adjacent arches; the triangular space between the outer string of a stair and the floor.